 – that you need to get clear on how your business fits into your life

-Words of wisdom I say.
-Sometimes we need to really hear these things, even if we innately know them, a reminder is always useful.
+Words of wisdom, I say.
+Sometimes we need to really hear these things.
+Even if we innately know them, a reminder is always useful.

-And as this is a ‘living’ post (i.e. it will be updated and added to) bookmark it to come back to for more inspiration!
+And as this is a ‘living’ post (i.e. it will be updated and added to), bookmark it to come back for more inspiration!

-WOULD YOU LIKE TO STAY IN TOUCH?
+WOULD YOU LIKE TO LEARN MORE?

-Please join the Financial Insights community.
+Come join the Financial Insights community.